gsarti/gsarti/README.md

 I am a PhD student at the [NLP Group](https://www.rug.nl/research/clcg/research/cl/) of the University of Groningen and part of the project [InDeep: Interpreting Deep Learning Models for Text and Sound](https://interpretingdl.github.io), focusing on interpretability for neural machine translation.
 Previously, I was a research intern at [AWS AI Labs](https://aws.amazon.com/translate/) NYC, a research scientist at [Aindo](https://www.aindo.com), a student in the [Data Science MSc](https://dssc.units.it/) at University of Trieste & SISSA and a founding member of the [AI Student Society](https://www.ai2s.it).

 My research focuses on interpretability for NLP models, in particular to the benefit of end-users and by leveraging human behavioral signals.
-I am also passionate about social applications of machine learning, ethical AI, and open source collaboration :octocat:.
+I am also into causality topics and open source collaboration :octocat:.
 My pronouns are he/him/his.